nishayedav/studio/README.md

-# Tech with Neesha - Personal Portfolio
+# Tech with Neesha - Personal Portfolio's

 This is the personal portfolio website for Nisha Yadav, a Cloud Engineer and IT Professional based in Kathmandu, Nepal.
 The site is designed to showcase her skills, services, and professional insights through a clean, modern interface.
 It was built using Firebase Studio.